esl/MongooseIM/doc/developers-guide/hooks_description.md

 It is handled by the following modules:

-* `mod_caps` - detects and caches capabilities info sent with certain messages and caches for later use
+* `mod_caps` - detects and caches capability information sent with certain messages for later use

-* `mod_carboncopy` - if the packet being sent is a message, forwards it to all the user's resources which enabled carbon
+* `mod_carboncopy` - if the packet being sent is a message, it forwards it to all the user's resources which have carbon copying enabled

 * `mod_http_notification` - if configured, sends selected messages to an external http service

-* `mod_mam` - stores outgoing message in an archive
+* `mod_mam` - stores outgoing messages in an archive

-* `mod_ping` - upon reception of every message from the client, this module (re)starts a timer; if nothing more is received from the client within 60 seconds, sends an iq ping, to which the client should reply - which starts another timer.
+* `mod_ping` - upon reception of every message from the client, this module (re)starts a timer;
+if nothing more is received from the client within 60 seconds it sends an IQ ping, to which the client should reply - which starts another timer.

 ## `user_receive_packet`